Published: November 17, 2020

 A chatbot is a program that simulates human conversations via text chats, responding to them as scheduled, thus allowing the automation of bureaucratic and repetitive processes.
 It’s there when you ask a mobile operator a question or inquire about an online product.
 Chatbots are commonly used on company websites in the support section.

 Chatbots are now available to answer questions that range from the simplest to the most complex.
-In addition, with the continuous development of artificial intelligence and the increasingly wide-ranging skills they possess, chatbots are improving at levels well above those seen a few years ago.
+With the continuous development of artificial intelligence and the increasingly wide-ranging skills they possess, chatbots are improving at levels well above those seen a few years ago.

 Is Siri a chatbot?

-Well, terminologically speaking, it’s better we call Siri a virtual assistant than a chatbot.
-However, both chatbots and virtual assistants can be a general term used to refer to a conversational agent.
+Well, terminologically speaking, it would be more accurate to call Siri a virtual assistant than a chatbot.
+However, both “chatbot” and “virtual assistant” can be general terms used to refer to a conversational agent.
 According to Google Trends, “chatbot” is currently the most popular term among searches related to this technology.

 Is there a difference between chatbots and virtual assistants?

-There are already chatbots built with robust natural language processing (NLP) algorithms that can understand the meaning behind each message, beyond simply finding keywords.
+There are already chatbots built with robust natural language processing (NLP) algorithms that can understand each message’s meaning beyond simply finding keywords.
 Unfortunately, this isn’t the case with most bots available on the market, and that’s why bots are still viewed as inferior to virtual assistants.
-But thanks to advances in machine learning, chatbots will get better and smarter.
+However, as chatbot statistics clearly illustrate, thanks to advances in machine learning, chatbots are only going to be growing better and smarter in the coming years.